Has my work been cited in Policy?

 Searching for a list of articles

-If you have published multiple scholarly articles, you can search the entire list.
-The easiest way of doing this is to get a list of DOIs and paste them into the ‘Search by DOI’ box and click ‘Search for these identifiers’.
+If you or your team have published multiple scholarly articles, you can search for the entire list.
+The easiest way of doing this is to get a list of DOIs and paste them into the ‘Search by DOI’ box and click ‘Search for these identifiers.’
+Your search can include a mix of DOIs, PMIDs, etc.

-Once you’ve searched for the articles, click ‘Explore’ then ‘See the policy citing these papers’
+Once you’ve searched for the articles, you can see a report, export your results, or click ‘Explore’ then ‘See the policy citing these papers.’

-1. Once you click on ‘See Policy citing these papers’ the tab will change to ‘Policy Documents’.
+1. Once you click on ‘See Policy citing these papers’, the tab will change to ‘Policy Documents’ to indicate that you’re no longer looking at scholarly articles.

-3. You have the option to ‘Save Search’ which means you can save the search and turn it into a weekly or monthly email alert, to be alerted when we index a document which cites your articles.
+3. You have the option to ‘Save Search’, which means you can save the search and turn it into a weekly or monthly email alert.
+Alerts help you see when we index a new policy document which cites your articles.

 5. Shows you the number of Policy Documents which have cited the scholarly articles in our list.
 In this case, 157 policy documents have cited one of the 17 scholarly articles we searched for.